 Surround yourself with like-minded people

 If you have big dreams but surround yourself with people who love to complain and feed the victim persona, then odds are your dreams will not come true or they take 10 times longer to happen.
-By surrounding yourself with like-minded people, you have a much better chance for your dream to happen because the vibrations that come off are positive energy.
+By surrounding yourself with like-minded people, you have a much better chance for your dream to happen because the vibrations that you share with the world is positive energy.
 It’s that whole “If she can do it, so can I” process.

 Invest in yourself